![]() |

 With the focus on children, it follows that Palm Sunday is very much a family affair and a huge event in the life of the Armenian community here.
 Before long the large courtyard of the Cathedral is teaming with families with children and grandchildren ready to join the celebration.

-the As the procession moves through the many gathered for the celebration, the faithful come forward, bringing their children with them to reverence Bishop Nareg's hand cross with a touch or a kiss.
-The
+As the procession moves through the many gathered for the celebration, the faithful come forward, bringing their children with them to reverence Bishop Nareg's hand cross with a touch or a kiss.

 Today's sunshine has encouraged a huge turnout from the local Armenian community, and the children are very clearly the main event!
 A joyful time for all concerned.